StrawberryChocolateFudge/Acyclic.app/README.md

 When redeeming this, the user will burn 1 token and recieve exactly 0.001 ETH and 100USDC as there are no redemption fees at all.

 #### **There are Fees for spam protection when deploying new PLMR tokens**
-When interacting with the registry to create a new token, there is a deployment fee.
+When interacting with the registry to bind a new token pair, there is a deployment fee.
 This is used to disincentivise spam attacks.
 The function call that creates a new PLMR token contract is public and can be called by anyone, so an attacker might spam the contract and create large amount of tokens as a form of DOS attack.
 This is solved with a deployment fee.

 The contract maintains and increments an internal deployment counter and will multiply it with a base fee.
 This fee is required to be deposited, else the deployment fails.
 This allows users to create new derivatives for a cost but will mitigate a DOS Spam attack.

 ### **The real value of the PLMR token will always match 100% the underlying deposits.**